hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/3-basics.md

 implementation, and see more queries return results correctly.
 We'll also cover topics such as metrics, connector configuration, error reporting, and tracing.

-The data source we'll be targeting is a SQLite database running on my local machine, and we'll be using the Hasura TypeScript connector SDK.
+The data source we'll be targeting is a SQLite database running on your local machine, and we'll be using the Hasura TypeScript connector SDK.

-Here I have an empty TypeScript project, and I've added the SDK as a dependency along with the SQLite library and its TypeScript bindings.
+If you've cloned the repo in the previous step, you can follow along with the code in this tutorial.

 Let's start by following the [SDK guidelines](https://github.com/hasura/ndc-sdk-typescript) and using the `start` function.